 - Duties to Realtors

-In essence, the Code of Ethics represents the commitment Realtors make to operate with integrity, competency, and transparency.
+In essence, the Code of Ethics represents the commitment Realtors make to operate in their clients’ best interests with integrity, competency, and transparency.
 It’s a roadmap for professional behavior that builds trust between Realtors and their clients, and it’s a significant part of what gives the title “Realtor” its weight and distinction.

 Is the word Realtor always capitalized?